 A robot can request to join a specific work group.
-If a specific work group is not specified by the robot, Pega Robot Manager attempts to find a work group that the robot should join from the pyGetWorkGroupByRobotID and pyGetWorkGroupForRobotByRequestorOperatorID decision tables.
+If a specific work group is not specified by the robot, Pega Robot Manager attempts to find the work group that the robot should join based on pyGetWorkGroupByRobotID and pyGetWorkGroupForRobotByRequestorOperatorID decision tables.

 - Defining work groups that a robot can move to

-To move robots between work groups either manually or by using a schedule, you need to define a list of eligible candidate work groups for each administrative operator (registration operator) that registered the robots.
+To move robots between work groups, either manually or by using a schedule, you must define a list of eligible candidate work groups for each administrative operator (registration operator) that registered the robots.
 All robots that were registered by the same administrative operator can move to those work groups.

 - Enabling scheduling of robots

-The ProcessRobotScheduleActions agent checks whether a schedule is set on a robot and runs the defined schedule.
+The ProcessRobotScheduleActions agent checks whether a schedule is defined for a given robot, and runs the defined schedule.

 - Enabling monitoring of robot and RPA Service health

-The MonitorRobotCommandAndHeartbeat agent checks the status of robots and the RPA Service – whether the RPA Service and robot send a heartbeat signal regularly and if the robot responds appropriately when it receives commands such as start or stop.
+The MonitorRobotCommandAndHeartbeat agent checks the status of robots and the status of the RPA Service.
+This checks whether the RPA Service and robot are sending a heartbeat signal regularly, and then checks whether the robot responds appropriately when it receives commands such as start or stop.

 - Enabling automatic cleanup of disconnected robots

-The ProcessStaleRobots agent finds running robots that have lost connectivity with Pega Robot Manager and stops them.
+The ProcessStaleRobots agent finds running robots that have lost their connection to Pega Robot Manager, and stops them.
 Robots that have lost connectivity (are no longer heartbeating) appear with a red error state (Needs attention).

 - Enabling automatic cleanup of stale automation assignments

-The RoboticAssignmentProcessing agent finds stale automation assignments that have been in a robot's personal work queue for longer than expected and moves them to the list of automations that have timed out.
-You can view automations that have timed out in the Time-outs on the Issues page.
+The RoboticAssignmentProcessing agent finds stale automation assignments that have been in a robot's personal work queue for longer than expected, and then moves them to the list of automations that have timed out.
+You can view automations that have timed out in Time-outs on the Issues page.

 - Default dynamic system settings for Pega Robot Manager

-While Pega Robot Manager runs, you can change the dynamic system settings data instances that are related to robotic operations in your application to answer your specific business needs.
+While Pega Robot Manager is running, you can change the dynamic system settings data instances that are related to robotic operations in your application to answer your specific business needs.

 - Associating access groups and roles

-Access groups and access roles determine the permissions of each user in your application.
-When you add a user in Pega Robot Manager, you associate the role with the access group to apply the role permissions to the user.
+Access roles and access groups determine the permissions of each user in your application.
+When you add a user in Pega Robot Manager, you associate a given access role to a given access group in order to apply the role permissions to the user.

 - Configuring notification thresholds